Pikaches/db_lab/README.md

 3. Create a pull request and describe your changes 📝
 * Follow the code style and standards guide 📊

+# To do
+Soon will upload Dockerfiles for lab1, lab2, lab3 and gateway services

 # License Information
 This project is licensed under the MIT License 📜.
 You are free to use, modify, and distribute the project as you see fit, but please provide attribution and mention the original authors 🎉